Rubber Snakes - The Solar Pool Heating Ally!

 Now, for the Cockatoo infestations where rubber snakes just won't cut it, we have you covered!
 A surefire cocky-proof product is the Sunbather Suntube-2 Rigid Solar Pool Heating Panels.
 It is the toughest solar system made anywhere in the world and has been awarded the SPASA (Swimming Pool and Spa Association) Awards of Excellence - 2019 National Sustainable Product of the Year.

 Here's how to get the most out of your toy snake solution…

 Will any toy snake do?

 It is best to choose toy snakes made out of a good quality material, such as rubber instead of plastic.
 This will ensure they last longer in the Australian elements.
 It can also help to use toy snakes with similar colouring to the snakes found in your local area - but this isn’t necessary.
-Good quality rubber snakes can be purchased form most toy shops and some department stores.
+Good quality rubber snakes can be purchased from most toy shops and some department stores.
 We can also provide them upon request with our solar pool heating installations.

 Whereabouts should they be placed on the pool heating system?

 For optimal scare-factor snakes should be positioned on the flexible strip solar section and near the manifold.
 These are the areas of the system most exposed and tempting to Cockatoos.